goetzrobin/we-still-alive-netlify/src/pages/index.md

         By reminding me of what seems to be unique and astonishing of this population, however, I have to unwillingly say that this attraction shades into uncertainty and sadness also.
 Kawangware is indeed one of the most impoverished locations of the whole African continent.
 Sanitation in this area is highly inadequate and hardly meets the basic standards of hygiene and water security.

         Kawangware is to date the location where WeStillAlive is mostly prone to consider to help and sustainably provide support to the population in need.
-Toilets and sewering systems are required and the difficult solution to the issue.
+Toilets and sewering systems are required and the difficult solution to the issue, as well as improving water scarcity and coverage.

         Besides its beauty and uniqueness, this region needs change and change needs intentions.
-WeStillAlive considers population health of this location important, and through improvement in sanitation, change is no more a need but a possibility, and perhaps more beauty would be seen instead and more competition could win again challenges no more sport-related but of living concerns.
+WeStillAlive considers population health of this location important, and through improvement in sanitation and water supply, change is no more a need but a possibility.
   url: https://donate.doctorswithoutborders.org/onetime.cfm
 ---